-- In August 2021 the DfT confirmed approval of the Council's Outline Business Case which sought £41.712m of the Government's MRN Fund towards the implementation of the Scheme.
+- In August 2021 the Outline Business Case ("OBC") estimated costs of the programme at £47.57m and the DfT confirmed approval of the this which sought £41.712m of the Government's MRN Fund towards the implementation of the Scheme.
 On 4th October 2023, the government published 'Network North'; a policy paper outlining a £36 billion plan to improve the transport that people use everyday following the announcement of the cancellation of Northern and Midlands legs of HS2.
-The A511 Growth Corridor is specifically mentioned as one of the Schemes which will benefit from an uplift in government contribution from 85% to 100%.
-At the time of writing this Statement, the Council has been advised by DfT that further information will follow about the new funding arrangements. - The balance of the required funding is to be met from developer contributions as described in Sections 16.6 to 16.9 of this Statement of Reasons. - Major improvements to the A511 corridor were identified as a priority need through the work to develop the Coalville Transport Strategy in 2008 ("CTS").
-The CTS identifies the need for developer contributions to be collected from development sites that have a traffic impact on the A511 route within the boundaries of the Scheme.
-This was re-affirmed during assessment of the transport impacts of growth proposals, including the NWLDC Local Plan, the Leicester and Leicestershire Strategic Growth Priorities and the Interim Coalville Transport Strategy in 2021 (ICTS"). - 16.7 Developer contributions have been collected through agreements under section 106 of the Town and Country Planning Act 1990 in accordance with Policy IF4 of the NWLDC Local Plan (adopted in 2017 and re-adopted following review in 2021) which requires that where "new development has a demonstrable impact upon the highway network, contributions towards improvements will be sought commensurate with the impact.
-The following specific highway improvements are identified as priorities..... the A511 corridor between J22 of the M1 and J13 of the A42".
+The A511 Growth Corridor is specifically mentioned as one of the Schemes which will benefit from an uplift in government contribution from 85% to 100% of the original Scheme cost forecast at OBC stage, £47.57m.
+At the time of writing this Statement, the Council has been advised by DfT that further information will follow about the new funding arrangements. - During the initial stages of developing the scheme, Midlands Connect provided £16,666, the Council provided £98,475 and the LLEP provided £35,000 towards the costs.
+The balance of the required funding to complete the scheme is to be met from developer contributions as described in Sections 16.7 to 16.10 of this Statement. - 16.7 Major improvements to the A511 corridor were identified as a priority need through the work to develop the CTS.
+The CTS identifies the need for developer contributions to be collected from development sites that have a traffic impact on the A511 route within the boundaries of the Scheme these total £28.6m.
+This was re-affirmed during assessment of the transport impacts of growth proposals, including the NWLDC Local Plan, the Leicester and Leicestershire Strategic Growth Priorities and the Transport Strategy in 2021.

-- 16.8 NWLDC policy titled "Priorities for Developer Financial Contributions for infrastructure provision relating to Major Residential Development Proposals in and around Coalville" was adopted in 2013.
-This policy sets out the NWLDC's approach towards dealing with competing developer financial contributions from major residential development in its area and gives highway infrastructure investment the highest priority for funding. - 16.9 Since 2014 NWLDC has been securing developer contributions towards highway improvements that includes the Scheme pursuant to the above policies.
-The Council has identified sufficient funds through this channel that will be available within the timescales of the Scheme delivery. - 16.10 The Council is content that the necessary funds for land acquisition and subsequent construction of the Scheme will be available.
+- Developer contributions have been collected through agreements under section 106 of the Town and Country Planning Act 1990 in accordance with Policy IF4 of the NWLDC Local Plan (adopted in 2017 and re-adopted following review in 2021) which requires that where "new development has a demonstrable impact upon the highway network, contributions towards improvements will be sought commensurate with the impact.
+The following specific highway improvements are identified as priorities..... the A511 corridor between J22 of the M1 and J13 of the A42". - 16.9 NWLDC policy titled "Priorities for Developer Financial Contributions for infrastructure provision relating to Major Residential Development Proposals in and around Coalville" was adopted in 2013.
+This policy sets out the NWLDC's approach towards dealing with competing developer financial contributions from major residential development in its area and gives highway infrastructure investment the highest priority for funding. - 16.10 Since 2014 NWLDC has been securing developer contributions towards highway improvements that includes the Scheme pursuant to the above policies.
+The Council has identified sufficient funds through this channel that will be available within the timescales of the Scheme delivery. - 16.11 The Council is content that the necessary funds for land acquisition and subsequent construction of the Scheme will be available.
 The financial case has demonstrated that the Scheme is affordable, that risks have been taken into account in the costings and are being actively managed, and that efficiency targets are in place and being managed.